 Here’s an easy way to get started:

-- After determining your full list of scoring criteria, assign a score to each.
+After determining your full list of lead scoring criteria, assign a score to each.
 The common scale is 0–10.
 (Note that negative criteria uses a negative scale: -10–0.)

 Using that approach, let’s say you peg 50 points as the threshold that, when reached, indicates the lead is red-hot and sales-ready.
 Great!
 Go to market with that and begin experimenting.
 Over time you’ll probably adjust the threshold number as you learn more about your audience and what actually contributes to a lead being categorized as “cold”, “warm”, and “hot”.